Review: All-New Subaru Forester Driven In Thailand – Excelling Through Steady EvolutionBerita Kereta

 The steering is nicely weighted and pleasantly accurate, therefore, there is always an assuring feeling that you can point the Forester exactly where you want, and flow through a corner, or slightly bumpy high-speed section with no drama whatsoever.
 The CX-5 is still my benchmark in terms of handling precision, but the Forester is no slouch either, and as I suspect, the Forester gets better the harder you drive.

-The FB20 naturally aspirated, direct-injection 2.0-litre 4-cylinder petrol engine proves to be a stout performer, there’s adequate torque between 1,300 rpm and approximately 2,200 rpm hence pulling away in traffic is easy or climbing a hill, for instance, is easy.
+The FB20 naturally aspirated, direct-injection 2.0-litre 4-cylinder petrol engine proves to be a stout performer, there’s adequate torque between 1,300 rpm and approximately 2,200 rpm hence pulling away in traffic is easy or climbing a hill for instance is easy.
 The engine gets stronger between the 3,000 rpm and 5,000 rpm ranges, as with any Boxer engine, it just gets better the more you rev it.

 During a short sting when the roads were empty (Thailand traffic isn’t the most predictable), I manage to push the Forester up to around 165 km/h which was despatched without fuss.
 At highway speeds, the engine hums away at around 2,100 rpm hence there’s adequate power for overtaking or climbing.
-With 156 PS and 196 Nm of torque at the ready, performance is on par with the competitors such as the CR-V 2 and CX-5 (2.0-litre engine variants respectively), but it must be said, that both those competitors also offer more powerful turbocharged versions which are quicker.
+With 156 PS and 196 Nm of torque at the ready, performance is on par with the competitors such as the CR-V 2 and CX-5 (2.0-litre engine variants respectively), but it must be said, that both those SUVs also offer more powerful turbocharged versions which are quicker.

 In my opinion, Subaru makes one of the best CVT-type automatic gearboxes out there – those who have had a chance to drive the current Subaru WRX – will know what I mean.
 The CVT-type automatic suspension in the Forester is relatively quiet and responsive at low, mid and highway speeds.
 Additionally, there’s little engine drivetrain judder during stop-go traffic making this a really easy transmission to get to terms with.
-There is, of course, transmission whine under hard acceleration, but I suspect most owners are not going to drive their Forester in anger every day; hence it’s no deal-breaker.
+There is of course, transmission whine under hard acceleration, but I suspect most owners are not going to drive their Forester in anger every day; hence it’s no deal breaker.

 But it must be said, the aspect I found most impressive about the new Forester’s drivetrain is its fuel efficiency – for the most part, Boxer engines are lauded for their lightweight construction, compact proportions and a unique sound, but rarely ever for good fuel economy.
 During the drive, the vast majority of drivers managed to achieve between 5.5- to 7.0-litres/100 km with very conservative driving, the best recorded around 5.2-litres/100km, which is great even for a hybrid sedan, let alone a naturally-aspirated 2.0-litre AWD SUV.